YashAnand1/UnderstandingLDAP/README.md

 After the above file had been created, I ran the `ldapmodify -a -c -H ldap://localhost:3389 -D "cn=Directory Manager" -w "[!rEDACTED!]" -f modify.ldif` command to add the entries into my existing directory

-The delete operation can be performed by writing an LDIF file like in - my [`modify.ldif`](https://github.com/YashAnand1/UnderstandingLDAP/blob/main/modify.ldif) - or by using the `ldapdelete` or `ldapmodify` tools:
+The delete operation can be performed by writing an LDIF file - like my [`modify.ldif`](https://github.com/YashAnand1/UnderstandingLDAP/blob/main/modify.ldif) - or by using the `ldapdelete` or `ldapmodify` tools:
 - Using `ldapdelete`:
 ```
 ldapdelete -H ldap://localhost:3389 -D "cn=Directory Manager" -w "[!REDACTED!]" specificAttribute=specificValue,ou=organisationalUnit,dc=company,dc=com